 Females are similar but have a dark green patch of feathers on the middle of their tails.

-Crimson rosellas don’t like too much attention and prefer not to be petted.
-Be aware of their bite, as they can be nippy birds.
+Crimson rosellas don’t like too much attention and can be nippy birds.

 Female Eclectus Parrots